crashfort/SourceDemoRender/README.md

 | Key | Value
 | --- | -----
 | encoding-threads | How many threads to use for encoding.
 If this value is 0, the value is automatically calculated to use every core on the system.
 In case of multiprocess rendering, this may be wanted to turn down so proper affinity can be selected across each process.
 | video-fps | The constant framerate to use for the movie.
-Complete numbers only.
+Whole numbers only.
 | video-encoder | The video encoder to use for the movie.
 Available options are *libx264* or *libx264rgb*.
 For YUV video, *libx264* is used.
 For RGB video, *libx264rgb* is used.
 There may be compatibility issues with *libx264rgb* but it produces the highest quality.
 Other settings will become invalid if this is changed alone.
 If this value is changed, *video-pixel-format* and *video-color-space* must be changed too.
 | video-pixel-format | The pixel format to use for the movie.
 This option depends on which video encoder is being used.
 For RGB video, this must be *bgr0*.
 For YUV video, it can be one of *yuv420, yuv444, nv12, nv21*.
 It must be noted that there is a significant difference in the perception of color between RGB and YUV video.
 There are colors in RGB which are not representable in *yuv420, nv12 and nv21*.
 Gradients are also not possible to represent for these limited pixel formats.
 | video-color-space | The color space to use for the movie.
 This option depends on which video encoder is being used.
 For RGB video, this should be *none*.
 For YUV video, it can be either *601* or *709*.
 For maximum compatibility, *601* is the one to use.